 Looks good at dusk/night too.
 Plus, there are free tours of the building, twice daily Mon-Fri.
 You sometimes don’t even need to pre-book.

 Anyway, we went kind of south and east, towards the part of the town labelled the Merchant City.

 Glasgow’s Merchant City

-What and where is this Merchant City that has been for so long a pillar of Glasgow’s tourism marketing?
+What and where is this Merchant City that was for so long a pillar of Glasgow’s tourism marketing?

 The Merchant City – built on slavery

-Anyway, there was money galore sloshing around and some of the buildings that the tobacco cash funded still survive, east of the main shopping area today.
+Anyway, mostly nefariously accumulated, there was money galore sloshing around and some of the buildings that the tobacco cash funded still survive, east of the main shopping area today.

 There’s Hutchesons’ Hall (1802-5) with clock and steeple, closing the view up Hutcheson Street; and the Trades House (Robert Adam 1791-4) performing the same function on Garth Street, beyond the giant blue wheelie bins and beer kegs that are a reminder that this is an eating and drinking hotspot.

 And there’s much more architecture to admire: clever conversions – warehouses into flats, for example – or markets into exhibition spaces – and part of an old fruit-market has been re-labelled Merchant Square.